tedbrandston/tedbrandston.github.io/content/writing/couples-inventory.md

 draft: false
 ---

 Every once in a while Kat and I do a "Couples Inventory".
 Just a list of questions we ask, to make sure we're addressing the things we need to be addressing.
+Kat proposed we start doing this shortly after we became parents, and I think it's been really helpful.
 Here's an edited version of that list:

 <!--more-->